unisonweb/website/src/compare-lang/unison-for-python-devs.md

     return None
 ```

 Python's **try...except** blocks are similar to _ability handler_ functions in Unison in that they specify that a code block may be performing an effect and then specify how the runtime should respond.
-However, `try...except` are built in to the Python language, whereas Unison handler functions are generalizeable and developer defined.
+However, `try...except` is built into the Python language, whereas Unison handler functions are generalizable and defined by developers.

 </div></div>